kureha-yamaguchi/kureha-yamaguchi.github.io/_pages/about.md

 Prior to research, I was at the University of Cambridge completing my undergraduate and master's degrees in Information and Computer Engineering, supported by a scholarship from the Institution of Engineering and Technology.

 I love coding, and I <ins>really</ins> care about problem-solving in a socially responsible way that truly benefits humanity.
+Still figuring it out and enjoying the process- thanks for visiting my page!